Chemiluminescence: Physical description

 Chemiluminescence differs from fluorescence or phosphorescence in that the electronic excited state is the product of a chemical reaction rather than of the absorption of a photon.
 It is the antithesis of a photochemical reaction, in which light is used to drive an endothermic chemical reaction.
-Here, light is generated from a chemically exothermic reaction.
-The chemiluminescence might be also induced by an electrochemical stimulus, in this case is called electrochemiluminescence.
+Instead, here light is generated from a chemically exothermic reaction.
+The chemiluminescence might be also induced by an electrochemical stimulus and in that case, it is called electrochemiluminescence.